Venezuela Language and Culture

 Each year, more than 400,00 people visit this music-inducing festival.

-This carnival, which is celebrated 40 days before Easter, features a lot of fun with rum, salsa dancing, and drum beats.
+This carnival celebrated 40 days before Easter, features a lot of fun with rum, salsa dancing, and drum beats.
 You must attend this celebration if you want to feel the true spirit of Venezuela.

 El Dia De San Jose